charrlotteadelina/charrlotteadelina.github.io/_pages/about.md

 <br>

 <div style="text-align: left">
-I am interested in advancing a critical more-than-human geography which centers both intra-human and more-than-human differences as these relations which unfold in uneven urban spaces.
+I am interested in advancing a critical more-than-human geography which centers both intra-human and more-than-human differences as relations unfold in uneven urban spaces.
 My doctoral research brought in such a political sensibility of thinking from the margins into the realm of vegetal geography.
-In this work, I sought to expand the possibilities and politics of plant thinking, by centering urban inequalities and by thinking through situated epistemologies in thinking and living with plant life.
+In this work, I sought to expand the possibilities and politics of plant thinking, by centering urban inequalities and by thinking through situated epistemologies in thinking and living with plant life, working across more-than-human geography, southern urban theory, and political ecology.
 </div>

 <br>

 <div style="text-align: left">
-I am trained in human geography which fosters an interdisciplinary but critical reading to expand understandings of the reconfiguration of relations in space.
+I am trained in human geography which fosters an interdisciplinary but critical understanding of the reconfiguration of relations in space.
 I employ qualitative and experimental methods to understand the dynamic, contested, and emergent relations and politics of urban Asia.
 </div>